Velma Barfield: Life and murders

-In 1974, Lillian Bullard, Barfield's mother, showed symptoms of intense diarrhea, vomiting and nausea, only to fully recover a few days later.
-Later that year during the Christmas season, Bullard fell ill again with the same symptoms, but died in the hospital a few hours after being admitted on December 30, 1974.

-In 1975, Barfield was convicted of seven counts of writing bad checks and sentenced to six months in prison.
-She was released after serving three months.
+In 1974, Lillian Bullard, Velma's mother, showed symptoms of intense diarrhea, vomiting and nausea, only to fully recover a few days later.
+Later that year, during a Christmas visit, Bullard fell ill again with the same symptoms but died after being hospitalized on December 30.
+The following year, Barfield was convicted of seven counts of writing bad checks and sentenced to six months in prison, but was released after serving three months.

-In 1976, Barfield began caring for the elderly, working for Montgomery and Dollie Edwards in Lumberton, North Carolina.
+In 1976, Barfield began caring for the elderly, working for Montgomery and Dollie Edwards in Lumberton.
 Montgomery fell ill and died on January 29, 1977.
-Just over a month after the death of her husband, Dollie experienced symptoms identical to those of Bullard and died on March 1.
-Barfield later confessed to the murder of Dollie Edwards.
+Just over a month later, Dollie experienced symptoms identical to those of Bullard and died on March 1.
+Barfield later confessed to Dollie's murder.
 The following year, Barfield took another caretaker job, this time for 76-year-old Record Lee, who had broken her leg.
-On June 4, 1977, Lee's husband, John Henry, began experiencing wracking pains in his stomach and chest along with vomiting and diarrhea.
-He died soon afterward and Barfield later confessed to his murder.
+On June 4, 1977, Lee's husband, John Henry, died after he had begun experiencing wracking pains in his stomach and chest along with vomiting and diarrhea.
+Barfield later confessed to his murder.

 Another victim was Rowland Stuart Taylor, Barfield's boyfriend and a relative of Dollie Edwards.
 Fearing he had discovered that she had been forging checks on his account, Barfield mixed an arsenic-based rat poison into his beer and tea.
-Edwards died on February 3, 1978, while she was "trying to nurse him back to health"; an autopsy found arsenic in Taylor's system.
-After her arrest, the body of Jennings Barfield was exhumed and found to have traces of arsenic, a murder that Barfield denied having committed.
-Although she subsequently confessed to the murders of Lillian Bullard, Dollie Edwards, and John Henry Lee, she was tried and convicted only for the murder of Taylor.
+Taylor died on February 3, 1978, while Barfield was "trying to nurse him back to health"; an autopsy found arsenic in Taylor's system.
+After her arrest, Jennings' body was exhumed and found to have traces of arsenic, a murder that Barfield denied having committed.
+Although she subsequently confessed to the murders of Bullard, Dollie, and John Henry Lee, she was tried and convicted only for the murder of Taylor.

 Singer-songwriter Jonathan Byrd is the grandson of Jennings Barfield and his first wife.
 His song "Velma" from his Wildflowers album gives a personal account of the murders and investigation.